clb953/KMOChanges2806/19c/README.md

 `mdp-header title="19th Century Kent" background=gh:kent-map/images/banners/19c.jpg .sticky`

 During the 19th century Kent was connected to the metropolis through hoy and steamboats and later by the expanding railway network; it also provided convenient access to the coast of France through the regular passenger ships running from Folkestone and Dover.
-It attracted the attention of numerous writers across the century.
-[Read More](19c-kent)
+It attracted the attention of numerous writers across the century ([Read More](19c-kent))